 - The development application is refused, with reasons provided.

 - You receive deferred commencement consent, which requires one or more matters to be resolved before you can proceed with the development.

 For more information, see the Guide to the Development Application Process on the NSW Planning Portal.

 Modifying your development consent

 If your development proposal has been approved, it is still possible to make changes to it.
-To do so, you must lodge an application to modify a development consent.
+To do this, you must submit an application to modify development consent through the NSW Planning Portal